lunardao/dao/README.md

 - Proposals which are supporting regulatory measures.
 - Proposal which are suspected of/or exposed as having malintent ie. a quickly pushed proposals which aims to drain the treasury.

+If Sentinels reject a proposal, they are expected to share a report which include the motivation for this decision before the next community meeting after the event.
+The decision and content of the mentioned report will be included, discussed and evaluated in this meeting.

 As a part of the [roadmap](https://lunardao.net/roadmap.html) the squad will vote if to continue to have a multi-sig based treasury or move to a complete trustless setup.

 **Sentinel members**